Dharvipatel10/MovieApp/README.md

   3) Setup the Frintend(Angular App)
   4) API Testing

-# License
-This project is licensed under the MIT License file for details.

 # Contact
 if you have any questions or suggestions,feel free to reach out:
 - Name : Dharvi Patel